firefinancialservices/slate/source/index.md

 2. Add payments to the batch
 3. Submit the batch for approval.

+Once the batch is submitted, the authorised users will receive notifications to their firework mobile apps.
+They can review the contents of the batch and then approve or reject it.
+If approved, the batch is then processed.

 A Batch Object consists of the following data:

 Field | Description